A Globally Responsible Gateway Initiative

 Anyone connected to a business school—faculty, students, deans, administrators, and financial contributors – provide leadership in becoming a BEtp school or join an existing one.
 We believe collaboration in teams is essential, but it is not a requirement.
 We envision 3 layers of stakeholders in the initiative process:

-• Endorsers ↦ local, regional or global associations, networks, financial contributors etc.
+• Stewards Local, regional or global organizations, associations, networks, financial contributors etc. within the business & management education landscape

 How does a school join the BEtp initiative?